vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/windows/troubleshooting.md

 netsh trace stop
 ```

-You can either open the trace file in Message Analyzer or using Powershell.
-Here's how you do it in Powershell.
+You can either open the trace file in Message Analyzer or using PowerShell.
+Here's how you do it in PowerShell.
 Note that the `-Oldest` flag is required otherwise you'll get an error.

 ```powershell
 PS C:\> $l = Get-WinEvent -Path "$env:TEMP\nettrace.etl" -Oldest